Law Clerkships in The Office of Senator Blumenthal

 To apply for the program, please submit a cover letter, resume, one 3-5 page writing sample, and current transcript to firstname.lastname@example.org with the subject line Judiciary Law Clerk.
 This is an unpaid position.
 Applications for the fall, spring, and summer sessions are processed on a rolling basis.

 Applications for the Fall 2018 semester will be considered until July 15, 2018.

 Internships in The Office of Senator Blumenthal

 Senator Blumenthal’s Senate Internship Program provides an excellent opportunity for students to learn and serve through first-hand participation in government services and the legislative process in both our Hartford and Washington, D.C. offices.
 The program is intended to provide participants with the tools, skills, and experience that they can readily apply to future challenges and professional pursuits.
 We expect a great deal from our interns.
 Candidates will have a diverse, challenging experience and make a genuine contribution to Senator Blumenthal’s work on behalf of Connecticut and the nation.

 We welcome all applicants who have demonstrated academic excellence and have displayed a commitment to public service.
 While preference is given to Connecticut residents, students from all backgrounds are encouraged to apply.

 This program is designed to enhance a course of study for an undergraduate or graduate student.
 The level of work is appropriate for students who have completed their first year at a college or university.
 On the whole, the goal is to offer as rewarding an experience as possible, while fulfilling the existing needs of the office.

-The deadline for Summer 2018 internship sessions is April 15 for all applicants.
+The deadline for Fall 2018 internship sessions is July 31, 2018 for all applicants.
 Applications will be reviewed on a rolling basis.